Omaha Public Library: Branches

+Omaha Public Library includes 13 locations.
+Of the 13 libraries in the system, the W. Dale Clark Library housed the largest collection.

 Notable Partnerships

 The Henry Doorly Zoo and Aquarium

 In May 2017, the Omaha Public Library announced a partnership with the Henry Doorly Zoo and Aquarium.
 The zoo donated tickets to the library for the purpose of offering them free of charge to library members.
 A limited number of tickets are delivered to OPL branches for distribution four times a year.
 Each library branch then offers these one-time visit tickets to interested library members which allows them and three of their family members to visit the zoo for free.
-Due to the Coronavirus Pandemic, the ticket distributions were suspended until further notice.

 Fontenelle Forest

 In April 2018, the Omaha Public Library announced a partnership with Fontenelle Forest.
-Each of OPL's 12 branches would have 7 free forest admission passes available for check-out year-round.
+Each of OPL's 13 branches would have seven free forest admission passes available for check-out year-round.
 Passes are good for one-time admission on the day of the week designated on the pass, and each pass admits two adults and children from their household.

 The Omaha Children's Museum

 In August 2018, the Omaha Public Library announced a partnership with the Omaha Children's Museum.
 Free children's museum tickets would be made available four times a year for distribution to library members.
 Each free one-time visit ticket is good for up to four family members.
-Due to the Coronavirus Pandemic, the ticket distributions were suspended until further notice.